Reuben – Undiagnosed condition

 When Reuben was not meeting milestones, and with a number of congenital issues revealing themselves, Reuben was referred to a community paediatrician who booked him for a brain MRI and referred him to a geneticist at GOSH.
 The initial report from the radiologist described mild periventricular leukomalacia (PVL), a diagnosis which the neurologist agreed with, even though Reuben wasn’t premature and he didn’t appear to have any sign of cerebral palsy.
 We processed this but it never felt quite right.
 Reuben’s geneticist agreed with us and arranged for a second opinion from the radiology and neurology departments at GOSH.
 GOSH didn’t agree with the PVL diagnosis and have instead diagnosed cerebellar tonsillar ectopia (or Chairi malformation type 1) which is much more in keeping with Reuben’s presentation.

 Fast forward to today and Reuben’s just been accepted for the next stage of genetic testing on the NHS – whole genome sequencing (WGS).
-We have come to terms that this may also not give us a diagnosis, however we remain hopeful.
-Reuben has also recently been enrolled on a Genotype & Phenotype Research Study.
+We continue to wait for any results 9 months on.
+We have come to terms that this may also not give us a diagnosis, however, we remain hopeful.
+Reuben has also recently been enrolled on a Genotype and Phenotype Research Study at Addenbrookes hospital, who seem very interested in Reuben and who will likely run their own WGS testing in due course.
 In addition to Reuben’s medical presentation, he also has a number of dysmorphic features including small and low set ears, deep set eyes, a wide nasal bridge, short stature, a single palmer crease, and puffy hands and feet.

 How do these medical conditions affect Reuben’s day-to-day life?
 And how does it affect your day-to-day lives?

 Aside from Reuben’s complex medical presentation, he struggles more in day-to-day life with his mental and physical health.
-Reuben has global developmental delay and is currently non-verbal, he struggles with social communication and interaction, he suffers from severe frustration behaviour, and he is currently awaiting an assessment for autism, and a separate assessment for sensory processing disorder.
-We are also just starting out on the EHCP process at nursery as he has special educational needs and requires constant 1:1 care.
+Reuben has autism, global developmental delay and is currently non-verbal.
+He struggles with social communication and interaction, he suffers from severe frustration behaviour, and he is currently awaiting an assessment for sensory processing disorder.
+Reuben also has an EHCP in place at nursery as he has special educational needs and requires constant 1:1 care.
 These arguably affect us as parents more than the medical side of things as his behaviour is increasingly challenging.

 How do the many trips to hospital affect Reuben?
 How do they affect you?